-TARGET #2 entation MARINE AND COASTAL RESOURCES WITHIN ALL "PRIORITY SEASCAPES" ARE BEING SUSTAINABLY MANAGED The marine and coastal resources within all identified priority seascapes are being sustainably managed (as measured by agreed criteria and progress toward established quantitative targets), and are contributing significantly to environmentally sustainable development benefitting coastal communities and broader economies dependent upon these resources.
-2020 Annotations explaining Target #2 Our six governments will jointly develop a set of "Key Elements" (general criteria) that characterize sustainably seascapes, drawing on experiences and lessons learned from current seascape programs and on the other of Targets in the CTI Plan of Action.
-The general "model" referenced under Regional Action #1 below will draw upon experience, best practices, and le learned to date on key elements of seascape programs, such as (but not limited to): (i) governance through approximativations; (ii) marine protected area (MPA) networks; (iii) ecosystem-based management, including an ecosyster approach to fisheries management; (iv) integrated coastal management; (v) private sector engagement; (vi) enable framework (conventions, laws, regulations, and policies); (vii) social and political support/commitment; (viii) sustain financing; (ix) communications program; and (x) scientific research and monitoring.
-For each seascape, more specific quantitative targets for sustainable management will be established, and incorporates will be periodically measured.
-These more specific targets will also be designed to contribute to the other and Targets in the CTI Plan of Action.
-This Target and related Regional Actions will entail particularly close collaboration with established partners a with existing Seascape Programs.
-This target, and the programs organized around Priority Seascapes, will serve as one key approach for achieving Goals in the CTI Plan of Action.
-Goals and essons opriate em ling legal nable dicators of her Goals essociated REGIONAL ACTION #1 Adopt a general "model" for the sustainable management of seascapes Working closely with existing seascape partners (e.g., associated with Tri-national SSME and BSSE processes), jointly adopt a set of "Key Elements for Sustainably Managed Seascapes", describing a general "model" for a successful Seascape Program, addressing economic, social, political, and ecological characteristics, public/private partnerships, and Particularly Sensitive Sea Areas (PSSAs), with more specific elements developed for each Seascape based on local conditions).
-2010 REGIONAL ACTION #2 Establish seascape capacity-building and learning mechanisms Within and between seascape programs, and across countries, develop and strengthen capacity building activities (including learning mechanisms) designed to (i) share best practices and "on-the-ground" lessons learned; (ii) develop critical skills and knowledge; and (iii) strengthen technical and institutional capacity.
+MARINE AND COASTAL RESOURCES WITHIN ALL "PRIORITY SEASCAPES" ARE BEING SUSTAINABLY MANAGED

+The marine and coastal resources within all identified priority seascapes are being sustainably managed (as measured by agreed criteria and progress toward established quantitative targets), and are contributing significantly to environmentally sustainable development benefitting coastal communities and broader economies dependent upon these resources.

+- Our six governments will jointly develop a set of "Key Elements" (general criteria) that characterize sustainably managed seascapes, drawing on experiences and lessons learned from current seascape programs and on the other Goals and Targets in the CTI Plan of Action. - The general "model" referenced under REGIONAL ACTION 1 below will draw upon experience, best practices, and lessons learned to date on key elements of seascape programs, such as (but not limited to): (i) governance through appropriate institutions; (ii) marine protected area (MPA) networks; (iii) ecosystem-based management, including an ecosystem approach to fisheries management; (iv) integrated coastal management; (v) private sector engagement; (vi) enabling legal framework (conventions, laws, regulations, and policies); (vii) social and political support/commitment; (viii) sustainable financing; (ix) communications program; and (x) scientific research and monitoring. - For each seascape, more specific quantitative targets for sustainable management will be established, and indicators of progress will be periodically measured.
+These more specific targets will also be designed to contribute to the other Goals and Targets in the CTI Plan of Action. - This Target and related Regional Actions will entail particularly close collaboration with established partners associated with existing Seascape Programs. - This target, and the programs organized around Priority Seascapes, will serve as one key approach for achieving the other Goals in the CTI Plan of Action.

+Adopt a general "model" for the sustainable management of seascapes

+Working closely with existing seascape partners (e.g., associated with Tri-national SSME and BSSE processes), jointly adopt a set of "Key Elements for Sustainably Managed Seascapes", describing a general "model" for a successful Seascape Program, addressing economic, social, political, and ecological characteristics, public/private partnerships, and Particularly Sensitive Sea Areas, with more specific elements developed for each Seascape based on local conditions.

+Establish seascape capacity-building and learning mechanisms

+Within and between seascape programs, and across countries, develop and strengthen capacity building activities (including learning mechanisms) designed to (i) share best practices and "on-the-ground" lessons learned; (ii) develop critical skills and knowledge; and (iii) strengthen technical and institutional capacity.
 Capacity delivery mechanisms could include, for example: Tri-national Committees and Working Groups of the SSME and BSSE processes; periodic Coral Triangle Seascape Conferences; regional, national and seascape-scale training and learning centers; and a network of seascape and MPA practitioners.

-2011 REGIONAL ACTION #3 Through joint and single-country efforts, start to mobilize the financial resources necessary to support "priority seascape" programs (based on Seascape Investment Plans).
+Through joint and single-country efforts, start to mobilize the financial resources necessary to support "priority seascape" programs (based on Seascape Investment Plans).

 Jointly and individually mobilize the financial resources necessary (including new and additional funding) to support designated priority seascape programs across the region, generated from both domestic and international funding sources.

-REGIONAL ACTION #4 Conduct periodic monitoring and evaluation of priority seascape programs Periodically monitor and evaluate the progress of priority seascape programs, based on agreed "Key Elements for Sustainably Managed Seascapes" and quantitative targets established for each seascape.
-Periodic entation
+Conduct periodic monitoring and evaluation of priority seascape programs

+Periodically monitor and evaluate the progress of priority seascape programs, based on agreed "Key Elements for Sustainably Managed Seascapes" and quantitative targets established for each seascape.